Azure/osdu-developer/README.md

 **Important Parameter Requirement:**

-During the deployment process, identity information is necessary and required to be provided in the deployment form.:
+During the deployment process, identity information is necessary and required to be provided in the deployment form:

+- `Email Address`: Specify a valid email address to be used as the first user.

 - `Application Client Id`: Specify the Application Client Id.
 (This is the unique application ID of this application.)
 - `Application Client Secret`: Specify the Application Client Secret.
 (A valid secret for the application client ID.)